mehulagg/gitlab/doc/user/packages/container_registry/index.md

   (?:v.+|master|release)
   ```

+### Limits

+- These limits are gated behind a feature flag.
+- For self-managed GitLab instances, the feature flag must be enabled to see those limits in the settings UI.
+- In order to use these limits, the GitLab Container Registry must be used.

+Cleanup policies are mainly a background process.
+This process is quite complex and depending on the amount of tags to delete in the Container Registry,
+it could take quite some time.

+In order to prevent server resources starvation, the following application settings are available:

+- `container_registry_expiration_policies_worker_capacity`.
+The maximum number of cleanup workers running concurrently.
+This must be greater than `1`.
+   We recommend starting with a low number and increasing it after monitoring the background workers resources.
+- `container_registry_delete_tags_service_timeout`.
+The maximum time in seconds that the delete tags service can take to delete a batch of tags.
+- `container_registry_cleanup_tags_service_max_chunk_size`.
+When a large set of tags to delete is detected, it will truncated to this number.
+The cleanup will be done in multiple executions.
+   We recommend starting with a low number such as `100` and increasing it after monitoring that Container Images with a large set of tags to delete are properly partially cleaned.

 ### Use the cleanup policy API

 You can set, update, and disable the cleanup policies using the GitLab API.